mattgemmell/Jekyll-Staging/README.markdown

 ## Where does it temporarily put my other posts?

 In a directory called "`_stash`", in your Jekyll site's local root directory.
 The directory will be created if necessary.
-You can set a configuration option to make it use a different directory, if you want.

 ## Should I run it on my server?